DiseaseOntology/HumanDiseaseOntology/CONTRIBUTING.md

 ### Curation

 Curation of the ontology follows established procedures and patterns that are outlined on the disease-ontology.org [Curation page](https://disease-ontology.org/curation).
-However, diseases are not static entities :grey_exclamation:, requiring continuous updates and revisions to incorporate new knowledge.
-To suggest changes to patterns or procedures governing data in the Human Disease Ontology, please open a [blank issue](https://github.com/DiseaseOntology/HumanDiseaseOntology/issues/new) or [contact us](#4-contact-information) directly.
+However, diseases are not static entities!
+Continuous updates and revisions are required to incorporate new knowledge.
+To suggest changes to design patterns or procedures governing data in the Human Disease Ontology, please open a [blank issue](https://github.com/DiseaseOntology/HumanDiseaseOntology/issues/new) or [contact us](#4-contact-information) directly.

 ### Data in the Ontology

-- Diseases are organized hierarchically based on their etiology (or cause), when known, [classification](https://www.britannica.com/science/human-disease/Classifications-of-diseases), in a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) providing a conceptual representation of the relatedness of human diseases.
+- Diseases are organized hierarchically based on their etiology (or cause, one of many possible [classifications](https://www.britannica.com/science/human-disease/Classifications-of-diseases)), in a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) providing a conceptual representation of the relatedness of human diseases.

 - In the Human Disease Ontology, each disease record includes:
   - **Uniform Resource Identifier (URI)**: A persistent, web-accessible URL and ID (example: `http://purl.obolibrary.org/obo/DOID_4`).